 If it has been very humid for multiple days in a row, you may notice little patches of mold starting to grow in your house.
 It is much more common to see mold growing on walls along with other surfaces when it rains for several days in a row.

-1. There is a strange odor present when you turn the A/C on.
+1. There is a strange odor present when you turn the AC on

-If you notice a strong unpleasant scent when you turn your A/C on, there is a very good chance that this is caused by mold that has grown in your unit.
+If you notice a strong unpleasant scent when you turn your AC on, there is a very good chance that this is caused by mold that has grown in your unit.
 While it isn’t all that uncommon for a strange scent to emit from the air vents after your system hasn’t been used in a while, if the smell persists, mold may be present.
 It is recommended to contact a professional at this point.

-2. You can see moisture inside the air ducts or on the air vents.
+2. You can see moisture inside the air ducts or on the air vents

-Mold thrives in dark and damp areas, making your air conditioning ducts the perfect incubators for mold and other not-so-pleasant fungus.
+Mold thrives in dark and damp areas, making your air conditioning ducts the perfect incubators for mold and other not-so-pleasant fungi.
 The excess condensation is an early sign that there may be mold beginning to build up, it would be smart to have a professional come out sooner rather than later.

-3. Your air ducts are punctured or have leaks.
+3. Your air ducts are punctured or have leaks

-If the air ducts have been punctured and now have holes which may lead to leakage, your unit is significantly more susceptible to mold.
+If the air ducts have been punctured and now have holes that may lead to leakage, your unit is significantly more susceptible to mold.
 This allows more humid hot air to be pulled into the unit through the tubes which then creates the humid environment that mold needs to live in.
 This air is then recycled and spit throughout your home.
 This will be the most difficult sign to notice, but if you do it is important to handle it immediately.

 If you can take precautions to prevent mold from growing in your unit in the first place, you will not have to worry about diagnosing the mold growth and getting rid of it.

-5 Steps to Prevent Mold Growth
+5 Ways to Prevent Mold Growth

-Step 4.
-Vacuum regularly to prevent mold growth
+- Vacuum regularly to prevent mold growth.

+If your AC smells bad and you think something is off, we can help.
 At Complete Air Mechanical, we have experienced HVAC professionals who can inspect your AC and install a unit that’s right for your home or business.
 We provide service in Orange, Osceola, Seminole, and Volusia counties, and we offer financing options.

 Call us at (407) 915-0144 and let us make your home comfortable again.